9.6 Linear regression after MI

 Example 9.1 (continued): Regress (transformed) fasting glucose on waist circumference, adjusted for smoking status, age, gender, race/ethnicity, and income, and include a quadratic transformation for waist circumference.

-First, repeat the pre-processing steps but this time create a centered version of waist circumference and a squared version of that centered variable.
+First, update the pre-processed dataset to include a centered version of waist circumference and a squared version of that centered variable.

 # Compute the mean waist circumference for centering